“It is true that each self keeps a secret self that cannot speak when spoken to.”

 Weekly reading and writing assignments will guide you.
 All levels welcome.
 All forms (prose, poetry, and everything in between) encouraged.

-Sabrina Orah Mark is the author of the poetry collections, The Babies & Tsim Tsum.
+Sabrina Orah Mark is the author of the poetry collections The Babies and Tsim Tsum.
 Wild Milk, her first book of fiction, is recently out from Dorothy, a publishing project.
-For The Paris Review she writes a monthly column on fairytales and motherhood entitled HAPPILY.
-She lives, writes, and teaches in Athens, Georgia.
+Happily, which began as a monthly column on fairytales and motherhood in The Paris Review, is forthcoming from Random House in 2023.
+She has received fellowships from the Creative Capital Foundation, the National Endowment for the Arts, the Sustainable Arts Foundation, and the Fine Arts Work Center in Provincetown, Massachusetts.
+She lives in Athens, Georgia.